vmallet/ida-plugins/README.md

 * [NES Loader](https://github.com/patois/nesldr): Nintendo Entertainment System (NES) ROM loader module for IDA Pro.

+* [NES Loader (py)](https://github.com/Jinmo/nesldr-py): Nintendo Entertainment System (NES) ROM loader module for IDA Pro (Python port for IDA 7.x).

-* [NIOS2](https://www.hex-rays.com/contests/2018/index.shtml): An IDA Pro processor module for Altera Nios II Classic/Gen2 microprocessor architecture.
+* [NIOS2](https://github.com/ptresearch/nios2): An IDA Pro processor module for Altera Nios II Classic/Gen2 microprocessor architecture.

 * [nmips](https://github.com/0rganizers/nmips): IDA plugin to enable nanoMIPS processor support.
 This is not limited to simple disassembly, but fully supports decompilation and even fixes up the stack in certain functions using custom microcode optimizers.
 It also supports relocations and automatic ELF detection (even though the UI might not show it, it kinda works).
 Debugging also works thanks to GDB and it also does some other stuff, such as automatic switch detections.

-* [NSIS Reversing Suite](https://github.com/isra17/nrs/): NRS is a set of Python librairies used to unpack and analysis NSIS installer's data.
+* [NSIS Reversing Suite](https://github.com/isra17/nrs/): NRS is a set of Python libraries used to unpack and analysis NSIS installer's data.
 It also feature an IDA plugin used to disassembly the NSIS Script of an installer.

 * [obfDetect](https://github.com/mcdulltii/obfDetect): A plugin to automatically detect obfuscated code and state machines in binaries.